These Numbers Show Favorable Signs for Express Inc. (EXPR)

 103 institutions hold shares in Express Inc. (EXPR), with 2.35M shares held by insiders accounting for 3.62% while institutional investors hold 72.50% of the company’s shares.
 The shares outstanding are 64.87M, and float is at 62.60M with Short Float at 13.67%.
 Institutions hold 69.88% of the Float.

-The top institutional shareholder in the company is Contrarius Investment Management Limited with over 6.06 million shares valued at $3.69 million.
+The top institutional shareholder in the company is Contrarius Investment Management Limited with over 6.06 million shares valued at $5.51 million.
 The investor’s holdings represent 9.33% of the EXPR Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Divisar Capital Management LLC with 5.58 million shares valued at $3.4 million to account for 8.59% of the shares outstanding.
-The other top investors are Blackrock Inc. which holds 4.19 million shares representing 6.45% and valued at over $3.81 million, while Charles Schwab Investment Management, Inc. holds 5.69% of the shares totaling 3.7 million with a market value of $2.26 million.
+As of Dec 30, 2020, the second largest holder is Charles Schwab Investment Management, Inc. with 4.76 million shares valued at $4.33 million to account for 7.33% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 4.19 million shares representing 6.45% and valued at over $3.81 million, while Divisar Capital Management LLC holds 6.22% of the shares totaling 4.04 million with a market value of $3.67 million.

 Express Inc. (EXPR) Insider Activity